microsoft/MicrosoftEdge-Extensions/README.md

 ### About this community space

-Use this MicrosoftEdge-Extensions community space to:
+Use this MicrosoftEdge-Extensions repo to:

 * Access resources and sample code to learn how to build Microsoft Edge extensions (add-ons).
 * Connect with other extension developers about technical questions related to building Microsoft Edge add-ons.